 No. Bare Bones does not intentionally add lead to any products.

 Lead is an element that exists in nature.
 It is found in varying degrees across the globe.
 Lead is widely distributed in the environment and may be found naturally in the earth, soil, and water as a result of geologic deposits of lead.
 Plants grown in soils containing lead can uptake lead into parts of the plants.
 Animals eat plants.
-These incredibly low levels of lead found in the real food ingredients we source, are 100% naturally occurring.

 Why are you seeing this warning on Bare Bones products?